Laplacian paths in complex networks: information core emerges from entropic transitions

-From a dynamical point of view, the interspersed nature of multiple pronounced resolutions scales enabled to suggest the existence of stretched criticality regions \cite{NatComm} whether in spreading activity processes \cite{NatComm, MAM2010, MAM2012} or in the form of broad frustrated synchronization regimes \cite{Villegas1, Villegas2}.
-Otherwise, genuine scale-invariant networks such as the Barab\'asi-Albert one \cite{Barabasi1999} show no sign of epidemic threshold \cite{Pastor2010} even if they still present an unforeseen non-vanishing synchronization transition point \cite{yamir2004, Arenas2008} with no reasonable explanation up to now.
+The heterogeneous topology of a network, characterized by peculiar structures, determines how the information flow at different scales on top of the network \cite{Bullmore2012}.
+Hence, in-depth knowledge of the dependence on structural network properties of the information diffusion is essential to interpret collective network phenomena from a dynamical point of view.
+For instance, the interspersed nature of multiple pronounced resolution scales suggested the existence of stretched criticality regions \cite{NatComm} both in the activity spreading dynamics \cite{NatComm, MAM2010, MAM2012} and in the appearance of broad frustrated synchronization regimes \cite{Villegas1, Villegas2}.
+Moreover, genuine scale-invariant networks, such as the Barab\'asi-Albert one \cite{Barabasi1999}, show no sign of epidemic threshold \cite{Pastor2010} even though they still present an unforeseen non-vanishing synchronization transition point \cite{yamir2004, Arenas2008} with no reasonable explanation up to now.

 In this work, we develop a statistical physics framework that, grounding on the concept of Shannon entropy, permits us to study the fundamental paths along which information is transmitted throughout complex networks.
-In particular, we first introduce the normalized Laplacian network propagator at different times and the spectral entropy through the measure defined by its spectrum.
+In particular, we first introduce the Laplacian network propagator at different times and the spectral entropy through the measure defined by its spectrum.
 We then study the variations of this entropy as a function of the diffusion time, revealing essential substructures and modules at different resolution scales.
 More precisely, we show that such entropy acts as an order parameter for structural phase transitions, and its derivative plays the role of specific heat.
-Indeed in networks characterized by a complex hierarchical organization of scales (e.g., the Human Connectome), the different diffusion times at which such specific heat shows pronounced peaks identify the characteristic intrinsic network scales.
-Moreover, as explicitly shown, these are precisely the fundamental scales uncovering different functional cores playing a crucial role in network dynamical processes as, for instance, synchronization.
+Indeed in networks characterized by a complex hierarchical organization of scales (e.g., the Human Connectome), the different resolution scales at which such specific heat shows pronounced peaks identify the characteristic intrinsic network scales.
+Moreover, as we explicitly demonstrate, these are precisely the fundamental scales uncovering different functional cores playing a crucial role in network dynamical processes such as, for instance, synchronization.